RattleyCooper/Swarm/README.md

     pip3 install pygame
     pip3 install Swarm

-It's probably best to just download the archive and run the game as it's not set up as a library or anything like that.
+It's probably best to just download the archive and run the game, as it's not set up as a library or anything like that.

+### How to run

+    python3 /Path/To/Swarm/main.py

 ### Controls